"This Isn't Just for Elite Athletes. It's for the Entire Pickleball Community."

 Qualification will run through existing domestic and regional Minor League pathways, meaning players around the world will have a clear route to earn their spot.

-There are already a large number of countries who confirmed they are going to be sending a team to represent their country, including:
+There are already a large number of countries confirmed to send a team, including:

 “This Isn’t Just for Elite Athletes”